 During the program, travelers will be able to live like locals, participating in daily life activities such as beekeeping, handicrafts, cornfield work, tending to livestock, and more.

 There are three main problems that we work to eradicate: Social Inequality; Species Extinction; and Environmental Destruction.
 It is estimated that when this project is in its fifth year of operation, it will generate benefits direct to 360 indigenous people; of which 216 will be women and 72 young people.
-Most recently, Globe Aware completed construction of a structure that will serve as a welcome building for volunteers at the start of the trail.
-Here, community members will be able to gather to sale goods, offer guide services, and host events that benefit both tourists and locals.
-The goal is that each village along the trail will have such a building for community member to offer services and gather.
+Most recently, Globe Aware completed the construction of a structure that will serve as a welcome building for volunteers at the start of the trail.
+Here, community members will be able to gather to sell goods, offer guide services, and host events that benefit both tourists and locals.
+The goal is that each village along the trail will have such a building for community members to offer services and gather.

 The conservation of the environment of the Camino del Mayab is vital for the recharging of the aquifer that supplies the City of Merida.
 During the program, different activities will be carried out on rural construction, trail labeling and clearing, cenote restoration and infrastructure maintenance, agricultural work, rehabilitation of schools, and animal/environmental conservation.
 The specific project that you work on will depend on the needs of the community at the time the group travels, but rest of assured there is plenty of need and work to be done by our volunteers and community members.

-Our Mexico program runs on a Saturday to Saturday itinerary.
+Our Mexico program runs on a Sunday to Saturday itinerary.
 Days 1-4 will be spent in the communities of Camino del Mayab working on a variety of projects most mornings.
-Leisure and cultural activities are generally scheduled for the late afternoons/evenings.
+Leisure and cultural activities are generally scheduled for late afternoons/evenings.
 The last day of the program (departure day) will be a free day of sorts, though our coordinator will be happy to recommend places for you to visit during the day and often tag along with you.
 Regardless of your choice of activities, they will be back around to transport you to the airport in time for your flight home.

 While volunteers will have the opportunity to walk along the path to various sites, the predominant mode of transportation will be by vehicle from community to community.